Peter Meeus to leave position as Chairman of DDE after 12 years on 31 January 2018, assumes role as Honorary Chairman

 Over twelve years ago, DMCC’s Mr. Bin Sulayem began putting in place the infrastructure necessary to create an international marketplace for diamonds in Dubai.
 Since then, the Dubai diamond trade, under the auspices of the Dubai Diamond Exchange, has grown at a significant rate and positioned the Emirate as one of the leading rough and polished diamond trading hubs globally.
 The value of diamonds handled through Dubai has grown from 3.5 billion US dollars in 2003 to over 26 billion US Dollars in 2016.

 Located in the iconic Almas Tower, DDE is the home to over 1,000 regional and international precious gems companies.

-As a trade facilitator and market maker for diamond and coloured stones businesses, the DDE is the only bourse in the Middle East affiliated with the World Federation of Diamond Bourses (WFDB).
+As a trade facilitator and market maker for diamond and coloured stones businesses, the DDE is the only bourse in the GCC affiliated with the World Federation of Diamond Bourses (WFDB).
 The DDE brings together several large scale initiatives, such as rough and polished diamond tenders and trade benefits for pearls and coloured stones.